 Coach Tory Pachis

 Coach Tory Pachis is a lifelong basketball enthusiast who played at the high school and intramural college level.
 While at UConn in the 90s, Tory played on a practice team that regularly competed against the UConn women's basketball team.
 Tory has coached over 30 youth basketball teams over the last decade at various levels from recreation to competitive travel and AAU teams.
 His passion for coaching stems from helping young people improve their skills, confidence and leadership on and off the court.
-Tory, his wife Stacy and their four children recently moved to East Greenwich, RI from Sturbridge, MA.
+Tory, his wife Stacy and their four children live in East Greenwich, RI.
 Outside of basketball, Tory is the Vice President of Marketing for Amica insurance.

 Coach Tim Swenson

 Coach Tim Swenson grew up in Millbury, MA where we went to high school and played several varsity sports, including basketball and baseball.
 Growing up, he had to battle through several major injuries/surgeries that kept him off the court for long stints of time, and helped him pursue an education for his Doctorate of Physical Therapy from Springfield College.

 Coach Tim went on and played 3 full seasons from 2012-2015 for the Pride, and every team reached the NEWMAC conference finals, as well as the NCAA Division III tournament.
 He also traveled with the Pride to Japan, to take on their future Olympic team in preparation for the 2020 Tokyo Olympics, and to celebrate 100 years of basketball in Japan (courtesy of Dr. James Naismith – Springfield College alumni).